andriuk/telebot/README.md

-# Telegram Bot for Writing Messages to CSV
+# Telegram Bot for Writing Messages to CSV on local host

 This simple Go-based Telegram bot allows you to capture incoming messages and log them into a CSV file.
 Useful for logging or archiving conversations and messages received on Telegram.